dhivyapadmanaban/stock-analysis/README.md

   Perform stock analysis to identify best stock for the investment.

 ### Purpose
-  The purpose of this project is to analyze list of green energy stock for couple of years and identify the profitable stock investment option.
+  The purpose of this project is to analyze list of green energy stock and identify the profitable stock investment option.

 ## Results
 ### Data Analysis Results